scionassociation/scion.org/_pages/development.md

 ## SCION Open-Source Development

-As part of the SCION Association initiative, the foundation is maintaining an open source reference implementation of the SCION core protocol and its extensions.
-The code follows the SCION standard defined by the foundation and is therefore compatible with other standard-compliant implementations of SCION.
+As part of the SCION Association initiative, the Association is maintaining an open source reference implementation of the SCION core protocol and its extensions.
+The code follows the SCION standard defined by the association and is therefore compatible with other standard-compliant implementations of SCION.

 Currently, the SCION open source project contains the following protocols and